EISK/eisk.webapi/README.md

 That's it!

+## How About Old Versions?

+If you want to continue using one of the older versions of EISK, check the [releases](https://github.com/EISK/eisk.webapi/releases) page for specific instructions to install and use older versions of EISK.

 ## What's Next?

 After running the created project successfully, you'll get an understanding about how the sample use case has been used to explore cutting edge technologies for building a web api.